0x664b44c3/umdHub/README.md

 This application offers a simple text based protocol to allow connection to switchers or broadcast software and translates the status updates from/to other protocols.

+## Dependencies
+Currently you need to checkout umd_tools in the same workspace folder as this repo.
+Will add a submodule later.

 ## Protocol support